jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 * Recipes are difficult to use with dirty hands—in books as well as on the phone.
 * …

 The group served its purpose well and provided me with structure early in the process.
 However, it had a fairly broad subject and the data was only related by addressing some sort of problem.
-I could have structured the problems in different sub-groups, but I decided to dissolve the group and see if the data fits somewhere else or helps me to create new groups.
+I could have structured the problems in different subgroups, but I decided to dissolve the group and see if the data fits somewhere else or helps me to create new groups.

 I might put the note on not having risotto rice in a group on altering recipes and the reasons for that.
 It turned out that missing ingredients and substituting them were really common and the note made sense there.
 The problematic pizza dough got moved to a group that was called “improving ” (Also not an ideal title!).
 I was unsure what to do with the note on forgetting the salt.
 I put this note in a misc section where I placed the notes I was unsure about.
 It later became part of a group on accidental deviations from recipes.
 The note on recipes being hard to read with dirty hands made a lot of sense, particularly as one of the initial product ideas was to provide recipes and instructions.
 There were two similar notes by other participants in the “Problems” group.
 For now, I created a new group called “Recipe handling problems”.
 <!-- EXAMPLE-END -->